gridpocket/project-iostack/meter_gen/README.md

 # Licence
 The meter_gen application is open source, free to modify and to be used for all non-commercial and commercial purposes.

+Created by GridPocket SAS, for IOStack project
+Email contact@gridpocket.com for more information.

 Contributors : Guillaume Pilot, Filip Gluszak, César Carles, Nathaël Noguès
-Society: GridPocket SAS, for IOStack project

-Email contact@gridpocket.com for more information.
+Last Modified time: 2017-06-05
 Last Modified by:   Nathaël Noguès
-Last Modified time: 2017-05-10